Eight Months Gone: 1967 Pontiac Executive 6P Safari Station Wagon – Sold?

 After rebranding its long-running mi-trim “Star Chief Executive” brand in 1966 for one year only, the following year Pontiac simply called the car “Executive.”
-Featuring more deluxe trim and standard amenities than the lower priced Catalina, the Executive shared the Bonnevile’s longer wheelbase and length.
-Mechanically however, the Executive was virtually identical to the Catalina, sharing similar standard and optional V8 engines starting with the base 400 cubic inch V8 with two-barrel carburetor rated at 265 horsepower such as the example presented here.
+Featuring more deluxe trim and standard amenities than the lower-priced Catalina, the Executive shared the Bonnevile’s longer wheelbase and length.
+Mechanically, however, the Executive was virtually identical to the Catalina, sharing similar standard and optional V8 engines starting with the base 400 cubic inch V8 with two-barrel carburetor rated at 265 horsepower such as the example presented here.
 While Executive came standard with a column-shifted three-speed manual and a floor-shifted four-speed could be ordered, 98 percent of cars came equipped with the three-speed Turbo Hydra-Matic automatic during the model’s four-year run.

-Available as a four-door pillared sedan, two-door hardtop coupe, four-door hardtop sedan, and even in two and three-seat Safari wagon versions, total output for 1967 was 35,491 units.
+Available as a four-door pillared sedan, two-door hardtop coupe, four-door hardtop sedan, and even in two and three-seat Safari wagon versions, the total output for 1967 was 35,491 units.

 Here’s the seller’s description:

 “1967 Pontiac Safari Station Wagon – Executive – UNRESTORED

 Vehicle has never been restored, and it runs like a top.
 Excellent condition for an original survivor.“

 Do you have a Pontiac Safari story you’d like to share?
 Comment below and let us know!